kurtosis-tech/zz-deprecated_kurtosis-tech.github.io/installation.md

 Upgrading
 ---------
 You can check the version of the CLI you're running with `kurtosis version`.
-To upgrade to latest:
+To upgrade to latest, check [the changelog to see if there are any breaking changes][cli-changelog] and follow these steps:

 ### Homebrew
 ```